E3SM-Project/e3sm_to_cmip/docs/html/_sources/examples.rst.txt

     E3SM Variables: Q
     Levels: {'name': 'plev19', 'units': 'Pa', 'e3sm_axis_name': 'plev'}

-Before performing the horizontal remapping, run the following command using the vertical remapping file `which can be found here <https://github.com/E3SM-Project/e3sm_to_cmip/blob/master/e3sm_to_cmip/resources/vrt_remap_plev19.nc?raw=true>`_
+Before performing the horizontal remapping, the raw files must first be vertically remapped using the following command and the plev19 vertical remapping file `which can be found here <https://github.com/E3SM-Project/e3sm_to_cmip/blob/master/e3sm_to_cmip/resources/vrt_remap_plev19.nc?raw=true>`_

 .. code-block:: bash

     mkdir vrt_regrid
+    for file in `ls atm-input`
+    do
-    for file in `ls atm-input`; do ncks --rgr xtr_mth=mss_val --vrt_fl=vrt_remap_plev19.nc ./atm-input/$file ./vrt_regrid/$file; done
+      ncks --rgr xtr_mth=mss_val --vrt_fl=vrt_remap_plev19.nc ./atm-input/$file ./vrt_regrid/$file
+    done

 The output files will be converted from the default 72 vertical levels which come out of the E3SM model into 19 vertical levels defined by the CMIP6 project.
-These files can then be regridded and converted as in the "Simple" example above.
+These files can then be regridded and converted as in the example above.